influxdata/docs-v2/content/influxdb/v2.1/query-data/influxql/view-functions/aggregates.md

 1970-01-01T00:00:00Z   4.124
 ```

-The query returns the middle field value for every field key that stores numerical values and includes the word `water` in the `h2o_feet` measurement.
+Returns the middle field value for every field key that stores numerical values and includes the word `water` in the `h2o_feet` measurement.

 #### Calculate the median field value associated with a field key and include several clauses